adamhoof/CDN77-NGINX/README.md

 NGINX -> high performance, opensource software which can function as a web server, reverse proxy with load balancer, cache etc. -> CONFIGURABLE.
 Can handle heavy load, event driven arch. <br>
 Forward vs Reverse proxy -> acts on behalf of the client, eg. VPN that hides client IP vs acts on behalf of the server, eg. reverse proxy with load balancing, caching etc. <br>
+DNS zone -> Part of internet's domain name system that one organization is responsible for managing => owns all the DNS records for the domains within that part. (ie. `example.com` DNS zone owns records like `www.example.com`, `ftp.example.com`...).
 #### Configuration
 - Defined in a nginx.conf
 - Scopes/Context: by default everything is in a "main" scope/context, where all general settings are configured.
 We put other scopes/contexts and directives/commands inside.